The Best Brunch in Los Angeles

 8. Eat This Cafe

 Know what makes the best brunch in Los Angeles even better?
 Bottomless mimosas.
-And Santa Monica Boulevard's Eat This Cafe has just that.
+And Hollywood's Eat This Cafe has just that.
 Their local favorite weekend brunch includes a customizable omelet bar, vegan tofu scrambles, breakfast paninis, and Grand Marnier French Toast.
 For just $15, you can also order their infamous bottomless Mimosas with the purchase of any entree.

 via Eat This Cafe